 Our dinner table is pretty informal at this point and often the table never even gets set.
 I’ll just grab plates as I’m dishing up the kids from the stove and have them wait at the table.
 (I know, so not the old fashioned sit down all at once and pass food around).

-6. Clear their own dish after meals
+6. Clear their dish after meals and put away items into fridge

 This just takes a reminding after breakfast, snacks, lunch, and dinner to put their cups and plates in the sink.
 If they can’t reach that but have steady enough hands they can set it on the counter.
 It’s a habit my son does without being asked now, wahoo!